tinobragaa/eire-settlers/README.md

 To see the Kanban Board, click [here](https://github.com/users/tinobragaa/projects/3/views/1).

+### Project Setup and Planning:
+- As a developer, I want to create user stories for project planning using agile methodology so that I can efficiently plan and organize project requirements.
+- As a developer, I want to create a README file so that I can provide comprehensive information about the project, ensuring clarity and facilitating usage.
+- As a developer, I want to create a wireframe so that I can visualize the project's layout and design and have a clear reference for implementation.
+- As a Developer, I want to plan my database interactions so that I can effectively organize and structure my project.
+- As a developer, I need to set up the base Django application so that we can build features.

+### User Authentication and Profile Management:
+- As a user, I would like to be able to sign up, so that I can network with other users in the Eire Settlers community.
+- As a user, I want to be able to log in and out so that I can protect my personal information, create new articles, and interact with other users through likes, comments, and saving articles.
+- As a user, I need a profile where I can store info about me, my name, location, and nationality.
+- As a user, I would like to be able to edit my profile when I want to make changes to my details.
+- As a user, I want to sign in with one of my social accounts so that I can sign in or sign up quickly and easily.
+- As a user, I want to be able to add friends so that I can expand my social connections within the website's community.

+### Content Creation and Interaction:
+- As a developer, I need to create reusable resources so that further pages can be developed.
+- As a user, I want to create an article so that I can share my thoughts or start discussions on topics of interest to me.
+- As a User, I want to be able to edit articles that I have previously published so that I can update and improve the content as needed.
+- As a User, I want to be able to create new comments, edit existing comments, and delete comments from articles so that I can engage with the content and express my thoughts effectively.
+- As a User, I want to be able to save articles that I find interesting or want to revisit late so that I can easily access and reference them at a later time.
+- As a user, I want to be able to report comments that I believe violate the site's community guidelines so that I can notify the administrators of inappropriate content for review and potential removal.

+### User Interface and Experience:
+- As a user, I would like a responsive navigation menu so that I can easily navigate from any device.
+- As a developer, I need to style the allauth pages so that they fit with the theme styling.
+- As a user when I log in, I want to be able to access the latest articles so I am up to date with the user's discussions.
+- As a user, I would like the site to have a customized favicon so I can easily identify it when I have multiple tabs open.
+- As a user, I want to be able to search for content and profiles so that I can easily find relevant information and connect with others.
+- As a user, I want to be able to add tags to my content so that I can categorize it effectively and enhance its discoverability.

+### Accessibility and Responsiveness:
+- As a developer, I want to ensure that the website is designed and developed with accessibility features so that users with disabilities can navigate and interact with the site effectively.
+- As a user, I can view and use the web app on all screen sizes so that I can change my device and access the app.
+- As a User, I want to have the option to enable and use dark mode in the application so that I can reduce eye strain and enhance readability in low-light environments.

 ## Design

 The website design adopts a friendly and pastel color scheme, strategically chosen to evoke a sense of warmth and approachability.
 Drawing from the principles of color psychology, our palette incorporates soft hues such as green, bege, blue, and turquoise.
 These pastel tones are known for their calming and uplifting effects, creating a visually pleasing environment that promotes a positive user experience.